camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 The live WebSocket, sensor read model, browser time anchor, remote-display, settings, diagnostics, and signed-OTA endpoints are unauthenticated for use on a trusted local network.
-The Wi-Fi read model includes the saved AP password so it can reproduce the on-device editor.
+Wi-Fi passwords are write-only outside the network
+manager: read models and UI controls report only whether an AP password is configured.
 OTA authenticity comes from the embedded public signing key; local clients cannot select an arbitrary URL or install unsigned/equal/older firmware.
 Do not expose the meter beyond the trusted LAN without adding authentication to these browser-facing endpoints.

 The Wi-Fi settings page uses the same `network_manager` command and persistence methods as the LVGL Wi-Fi screen.
 Station scans and connections are asynchronous;